 Who created MindMap?

 MindMap was developed as a collaborative project between several community-based agencies working with the LGBTQ/2S/+ communities, including:

 And the Roundtable: BC’s LGBTQ2S Mental Health & Substance Use

 Networking Space, https://www.sfu.ca/fhs/lgbtq2roundtable.html

-Development was supported by the Pacific Blue Cross Health Foundation, the Michael Smith Foundation for Health Research, and in-kind contributions from the above-named partners.
+Development was supported by the Pacific Blue Cross Health Foundation, the Michael Smith Foundation for Health Research, the Canadian Institutes of Health Research, BC SUPPORT, and in-kind contributions from the above-named partners.
 Evaluation of MindMap is additionally supported by the SFU Community-Engaged Research Initiative.